- Susan Athey, Stanford University

-The working group will support innovative research that brings new forms of data and analysis, as well as new methods, to bear on questions of interest in its core programs in Social Inequality, Behavioral Economics, Future of Work, and Race, Ethnicity and Immigration.
+The working group, which was officially discontinued in 2018, supported innovative research that brings new forms of data and analysis, as well as new methods, to bear on questions of interest in its core programs in Social Inequality, Behavioral Economics, Future of Work, and Race, Ethnicity and Immigration.

 Over the last five decades, survey research, including face-to-face interviews, telephone surveys and internet panels, has provided most of the data for knowledge production in the social sciences.
 But declining response rates and the increasing cost of surveys raise questions regarding their long-run sustainability.
 In addition, research on many topics in the social sciences is hampered by data of insufficient scale and quality.